 A tranquil temple, connected to the famous beauty and poet Ono no Komachi.

-Zuishin-in Temple (隨心院), is located in Yamashina, Kyoto.
-This quiet temple, belonging to the Zentsuji branch of the Shingon sect was established by priest Ningai in 991.
-The temple is also called “Madala-ji”, named after a legend in which his deceased mother had been reincarnated as a cow born, and he made a mandala (a spiritual symbol representing the universe) using its leather when it passed away.
-And then it became the main object at the temple.
+Zuishin-in Temple (隨心院) is located in Yamashina, Kyoto.
+This serene temple, part of the Zentsu-ji branch of the Shingon sect, was founded by priest Ningai in 991.
+It is also known as “Mandala-ji,” inspired by a legend in which Ningai’s deceased mother was reincarnated as a cow.
+After the cow passed away, he created a mandala—a spiritual symbol representing the universe—using its leather, which became the temple’s central sacred object.

-Zuishin-in Temple was destroyed in successive feudal wars.
-So the most of its buildings today are from the 17th or 18th century.
-The temple is a classic shinden-zukuri style built with a sweeping veranda that offers a nice view of the moss garden with the pond.
+Zuishin-in Temple was destroyed in successive feudal wars, so most of the current buildings date from the 17th and 18th centuries.
+The temple features classic shinden-zukuri architecture, including a sweeping veranda that offers a beautiful view of the moss garden and pond.

 Features